Math-O5/competitive-programming/README.md

 # COMPETITIVE_PROGRAMMING

   Here are some resolutions of competitive programming.
-  You can find questions solve in C++, C, Python, Ruby and so on.

-# The most used is C++ by the followings qualities:
+I like to do this problems to improve my skills coding, distract from the dayly tasks.
+Note, this code is really messy up, since is done so fast.

+#  Languages used here and why:
+## C++:
   - One of the most fast languages in TimeRunning.
-  - Easy to manage, of course, there is use of syntax sugar.
-  - The Standard Template Library (STL).
+  - The Standard Template Library (STL)

+## Python
+  - Big integers facilities
+  - Easy manage of strings